-Theme Class number of times Description Introduction to Civil The content of the course is introduced.
-Then, the study field of Civil Engineering 2-3 Engineering including latest topics and the ethic of Civil Engineers throughout the achievement of predecessors is introduced.
-Structual Civil Engineering is introduced in the viewpoint of Structural Engineering, 3 which includes natural disasters and structural engineering, introduction of Enginnering new technology and research, the collaboration with other fields, etc. Hudroulios and 3 Civil Engineering is introduced in the viewpoint of Hydraulics and Hydrology, Hydraulics and which includes conservation and construction of river environment, prediction Hydrology of rainfall and flood, prediction of environmental change, global warming etc. Castashrical Civil Engineering is introduced in the view point of geotechnical Engineering, Geotechnical 3 which includes soil mechanics, soil environment, international cooperation, Engineering etc. Dianning and Civil Engineering is introduced in the view point of designing and managing Planning and 3 social Infrastructure, which includes an asset management of social Management infrastructure, soft measures for traffic jam, logistic vehicles in urban area, etc.
+Theme Class number of times Description Introduction to Civil Engineering 2 The content of the course is introduced.
+Then, the study field of Civil Engineering including latest topics and the ethic of Civil Engineers throughout the achievement of predecessors is introduced.
+Structual Enginnering 3 Civil Engineering is introduced in the viewpoint of Structural Engineering, which includes natural disasters and structural engineering, introduction of new technology and research, the collaboration with other fields, etc. Hydraulics and Hydrology 3 Civil Engineering is introduced in the viewpoint of Hydraulics and Hydrology, which includes conservation and construction of river environment, prediction of rainfall and flood, prediction of environmental change, global warming etc. Geotechnical Engineering 3 Civil Engineering is introduced in the view point of geotechnical Engineering, which includes soil mechanics, soil environment, international cooperation, etc. Planning and Management 3 Civil Engineering is introduced in the view point of designing and managing social Infrastructure, which includes an asset management of social infrastructure, soft measures for traffic jam, logistic vehicles in urban area, etc. Achievement confirmation 1 Achievement assement is intended to measure students' knowledge, skill and aptitude on the subject.